Can You Arrange a Settlement With Student Loan Lenders?

 Advantages of Settling Your Student Loan Debt

 Your loan will be closed with a zero-dollar balance, and you won’t need to worry about wage garnishments, tax refund garnishments, or court hearings related to your student loan once your account has been closed.
 If you settle your student debt, you also won’t have to worry as much about retirement.
-Social Security benefits can be garnished to collect on a defaulted public loan, and the debt doesn’t fall under traditional statutes of limitations for credit card debt and other types of unsecured debt.
+The government can garnish your Social Security benefits to collect on a defaulted public loan, and the debt doesn’t fall under traditional statutes of limitations for credit card debt and other types of unsecured debt.

-When you settle your student debt, it will be comforting to know that the loan is settled and closed, but there are disadvantages to settling your student loan for less than the total amount owed.
-These disadvantages should be given serious consideration if you’re thinking about settling your debt.
+When you settle your student debt, it will be comforting to know that the loan is settled and the account closed, but there are disadvantages to settling your student loan for less than the total amount owed.
+Give serious consideration to these drawbacks if you’re thinking about settling your debt.

-To settle your student loan debts, your loan must be in default, and this puts you in a risky situation if you have a federal loan.
+To settle your student loan debts, your loan must be in default.
+This puts you in a risky situation if you have a federal loan.
 Although you have some options when your student loan is in default, you’ll lose the opportunity to use many of the repayment plan options that the U.S. Department of Education makes available to borrowers in good standing.

-Another disadvantage of settling your student debt is that it will hurt your credit and result in a credit score decline.
-Although the debt balance will read as $0.00, your credit report will show that you settled the debt for less than the total amount owed, and your late payments will remain recorded in your payment history.
-This will cause your credit score to take a dip.
+The short answer is yes.
+Settling your student debt will hurt your credit and lower your credit score.
+Although the debt balance will read as $0.00, the debt settlement will show on your credit report and your late payments will remain recorded in your payment history.

-To make a lump sum payment, you’ll need to have a large sum of money immediately available.
+Yes — to make a lump sum payment, you’ll need to have a large sum of money immediately available.
 This is the biggest challenge for most people considering a student loan debt settlement option.
-If you have a private loan, the collection agency may work with you or a debt settlement company to discuss a settlement offer and arrange for monthly payments, but you’ll only have between one and three years to complete the settlement agreement.
+If you have a private loan, the collection agency may work with you or a debt settlement company to discuss a settlement offer and arrange monthly payments, but you’ll only have between one and three years to complete the settlement agreement.

 The IRS tax consequences of a student debt settlement should also be considered in your personal finance budget comparisons.
 The amount of the loan you don’t pay is considered “forgiven” and will be considered taxable income on your tax return.

-2. You May Be Able To Consolidate Multiple Debts Into One Debt
+Can You Consolidate Multiple Debts Into One Debt?

 The disadvantage of consolidation is that existing unpaid interest gets added to your principal balance, and you’ll end up paying new interest on your old interest.
 You may also have a longer term to repay your loan.

-3. You May Be Able To Refinance Your Loan at a Lower Interest Rate
+Can You Refinance Your Student Loan at a Lower Interest Rate?

 Refinancing your student loan(s) is another alternative to student loan settlement.
-When you refinance a loan, you take out a new loan to pay off an old loan, so it could take more time to pay off your loan.
-The primary benefit of refinancing your student loan is that (if you’re eligible) you will pay a lower interest rate than the one you’re paying now, or at least a fixed interest rate instead of a variable interest rate.
-This could save you thousands of dollars in the long run.
+When you refinance a loan, you take out a new loan to pay off the old loan, so it could take more time to pay off your debt.
+The primary benefit of refinancing your student loan is that you may be approved for a lower interest rate than the one you’re paying now.
+Alternatively, you may be able to get a fixed interest rate instead of a variable one, which could save you thousands of dollars over time.

 Federal student loan refinancing is only available in limited circumstances for certain loans, but you may be able to find a private company to refinance a federal loan.
-If you take this approach, you’ll have the disadvantage of losing all of the repayment, deferment, forgiveness, and forbearance options the federal government offers, so make sure you’ve exhausted all alternatives and can afford to make student loan payments on the new plan.
+Be aware: If you take this approach, you’ll have the disadvantage of losing all of the repayment, deferment, forgiveness, and forbearance options the federal government offers.
+So make sure you’ve exhausted all alternatives and can afford to make student loan payments on the new plan.